Pope Leo XII: Religious congregations

-The pope also approved the Missionary Oblates of Mary Immaculate on 17 February 1826 when he gave it official recognition.
+The pope also approved the Missionary Oblates of Mary Immaculate on 17 February 1826 when he gave the congregation official recognition.

 Jubilee

 Leo XII celebrated the jubilee in 1825 in an event that saw more than half a million pilgrims travel to Rome to participate in the solemnities.
-To mark the event, Leo XII issued the encyclical Quod hoc ineunte on 24 May 1825 that proclaimed the Jubilee.
+To mark the event, Leo XII issued the encyclical Quod hoc ineunte on 24 May 1825 that proclaimed the jubilee.

 Consistories

 He held 8 consistories in which he elevated 25 new cardinals into the cardinalate.
 This included Cardinal Bartolomeo Alberto Cappellari – the future Pope Gregory XVI – on 13 March 1826.
 In addition, Leo XII nominated three cardinals whom he reserved "in pectore" but later revealed.

-For the December 1824 allocations, Leo XII considered elevating Félicité Robert de Lamennais despite knowing about his crude character and extreme social and moral positions.
+For the December 1824 allocations, Leo XII considered elevating Félicité de La Mennais despite knowing about his crude character and extreme social and moral positions.
 Nevertheless, the nomination never occurred, however, other sources allege that he declined the pope's invitation.
 For the October 1826 allocation, Leo XII had nominated one cardinal in pectore whom he later revealed in 1828, however, several subsequent sources indicate that the renowned English historian John Lingard was also created a cardinal in pectore and simply never announced.
 In the 1828 consistory, the Bishop of Osimo e Cingoli Timoteo Maria Ascensi was to be made a cardinal but died nine days before the consistory occurred.